d10n/sudobless/README.md

 # sudobless

-Grant a terminal a sudo session
+Let root grant a passwordless sudo session to a non-root shell.
+The user of the target shell must be in sudoers.

 ## Usage
 ```